 I graduated from Gen. William J. Palmer High School in 1987 and the University of Colorado, Colorado Springs in 1991 with a bachelor's degree in Philosophy.
 In 2000, I completed my doctorate in History of Consciousness, an interdisciplinary program at the University of California, Santa Cruz.
 Students in this program choose to examine contemporary social issues or problems from an interdisciplinary perspective in order to shed new light toward solutions.

 I examined the lives of women of color in the United States as they experienced the intersections of racism, sexism, classism, and other forms of discrimination.
 I then taught Women’s Studies as an assistant professor in California and found myself working at the heart of various social issues related to gender and sexuality as they impacted students’ lives both in the classroom and in office hours.
 Over the years I was teaching at the university, I found one-on-one work with students often the most rewarding, but I also felt that I needed counseling skills for some of the issues that came up for students when doing feminist/womanist work.

 This work in teaching led to my interest in counseling because of what I called “the emotional terrain of social inequality” in the classroom.
 I found that when students began to understand social identity formation and their place in it that they often experienced difficult and sometimes traumatic memories and emotions.

-Since then and as my husband was preparing to retire from the military, I worked to begin my third career in counseling.
-I earned a Masters degree in Counseling Psychology and a certificate specialization in Positive Psychology Coaching.
-I am registered with the State of Colorado as a candidate for the License of Professional Counselor.
+When my youngest began school, I worked to begin my third career in counseling.
+I earned a master's degree in Counseling Psychology and a certificate specialization in Positive Psychology Coaching.
+I am registered with the State of Colorado as a Licensed Professional Counselor.